darksonic2112/BOXX-Type-Controller/README.md

 - Connect both halfs through the middle
 - Pin: 5mm diameter x 15mm length
 - Pin-hole: 5.22mm diameter x 5mm depth
-- Screw hole (big): 7mm
+- Screw hole (big): 7mm diameter
+- Connection_Pice_A Screw hole (small): 4mm diameter
-- Screw hole (small): (combined) 3mm each
+- Connection_Pice_B Screw hole (small): 3mm diameter
-- Note: The connection pieces are intended to have a 10mm wall between them.
-The small screw hole is for the screw to be screwed in, while the big screw hole just indicates the spot and reduces the distance to the other connection piece
+- Note: The connection pieces are intended to have a 10mm thick wall, with a 3mm diameter screw hole between them.
+The small screw hole is for the screw to be screwed in, while the big screw hole just indicates the spot and reduces the distance to the other connection piece.

 ### Backplate
 - Attaches to the back of the controller